 - Can text be highlighted, copied, and pasted?

-- If you do not have accessible documents, have you contacted UW DRS for assistance?
+- If you have image based PDF files, have you contacted UW DRS for assistance?

 PowerPoint presentation slides